PR0CK0/StableDiffusionEndToEndGuide/README.md

 ![](prompt_editing.png)

 ## Xformers
 [Xformers](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Xformers), or cross-attention layers.
-A way to speed up image generation (measured in it/s) on Nvidia GPUs, lowers VRAM usage but causes [non-determinism](https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/2705#discussioncomment-4024378).
+A way to speed up image generation (measured in seconds/iteration, or s/it) on Nvidia GPUs, lowers VRAM usage but causes [non-determinism](https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/2705#discussioncomment-4024378).
 Only consider this if you have a powerful GPU; realistically you need a Quadro.

 ## img2img
 Not exactly used much, sort of a confusing tab.
 Can be used to generate images given sketches, like in the [Huggingface Image to Image SD Playground](https://huggingface.co/spaces/huggingface-projects/diffuse-the-rest).
 This tab has a sub-tab, inpainting, which is the subject of the next section and a very important capability of the WebUI.
 While you can use this section to generate altered images given one you already made (output to ```stable-diffusion-webui\outputs\img2img-images```), the functionality is spotty to me... it seems to use an insane amount of memory and I can barely get it to work.
 Go to the next section below.